greenelab/deep-review/sections/06_discussion.md

 perturbation-based approaches is to propagate an important signal from a target output neuron backwards through the layers to the input layer in a single backpropagation-like pass.
-A classic example of this calculating the gradients of the output w.r.t. the input <cite Simonyan>
-to compute a 'saliency map'.
-Bach et al. 2015
- <cite> proposed a strategy called Layerwise Relevance Propagation, which was
+A classic example of this calculating the gradients of the output w.r.t. the input [@tag:Simonyan2013_deep] to compute a 'saliency map'.
+Bach et al. [@tag:Bach2015_on] proposed a strategy called Layerwise Relevance Propagation, which was shown to be equivalent to the elementwise product of the gradient and input [@tag:Shrikumar2016_not, @tag:Kindermans2016_investigating].
- shown to be equivalent to the elementwise product of the gradient and input <cite>.
-Several variants of gradients exist which differ in their handling of the ReLU nonlinearity: while gradients zero-out the importance signal at ReLUs if the input to the ReLU is negative, deconvolutional networks <cite> zero-out the importance signal if the signal itself is negative.
-Guided backpropagation <cite>
- combines the two strategies to zero-out the importance signal if either the input to ReLU is negative or the importance signal is negative, in effect discarding negative gradients.
+Several variants of gradients exist which differ in their handling of the ReLU nonlinearity: while gradients zero-out the importance signal at ReLUs if the input to the ReLU is negative, deconvolutional networks [@tag:Zeiler2013_visualizing] zero-out the importance signal if the signal itself is negative.
+Guided backpropagation [@tag:Springenberg2014_striving] combines the two strategies to zero-out the importance signal if either the input to ReLU is negative or the importance signal is negative, in effect discarding negative gradients.
+ However, Mahendran & Vedaldi [@tag:Mahendran2016_salient]
- However, <cite> showed that while guided backpropagation excelled at identifying salient features in the input image, these features showed little class-specificity, producing very similar saliency maps regardless of the class under consideration. <cite> attempted to alleviate this by combining gradients and guided backpropagation in Guided Grad-CAM: feature maps in the last convolutional layer were associated with classes using gradients, and the weighted activation of
+ showed that while guided backpropagation excelled at identifying salient features in the input image, these features showed little class-specificity, producing very similar saliency maps regardless of the class under consideration.
+Selvaraju et al. [@tag:Selvaraju2016_grad] attempted to alleviate this by combining gradients and guided backpropagation in Guided Grad-CAM: feature maps in the last convolutional layer were associated with classes using gradients, and the weighted activation of